paulpierre/informer/README.md

 * Made Google Spreadsheets optional in setup
 * Secure ENV files for setup
 * Easier setup
+* Replaced docker-compose in lieu of App Engine bc AE sux

 ## About
 **Informer (TGInformer) is a bot library that allows you to masquerade as multiple REAL users on telegram** and spy on 500+ Telegram channels **per account**.
 Details are logged to a MySQL database, a private Google Sheet and your own private channel for analysis.